New York Institute of Technology School of Management: Admissions

-Admission to the NYIT School of Management is selective.
-Admissions decisions are made on a holistic basis that considers academic record, standardized test scores, accomplishments outside of the classroom, recommendations, and essays.
-For graduate admission, a baccalaureate degree from an accredited college with a minimum 3.0/4.0 GPA is required Acceptance rate is 65% to the graduate programs, as of 2015.
+Admission to the NYIT School of Management considers factors such as academic record, standardized test scores, accomplishments outside of the classroom, recommendations, and essays.
+For graduate admission, a baccalaureate degree from an accredited college with a minimum 3.0/4.0 GPA is required.
+The acceptance rate was 65% to the graduate programs as of 2015.

 Student life

 NYIT School of Management has over 50 active student clubs.
-NYIT School of Management also organizes many business conferences each year.